 Chief Creative Officer and Partner

-Margaret Johnson is a 20-year GS&P veteran and leads the agency’s creative department, a position she assumed in 2015 after being named a partner in 2012.
+Margaret Johnson is a 20-year veteran of Goodby Silverstein & Partners and leads the agency's creative department, a position she assumed in 2015 after being named a partner in 2012.
+In 2016 she was named the agency's first Chief Creative Officer.

 Margaret serves on the boards of the One Show and Facebook’s Creative Council.
 She was a founding member of the 3 Percent Conference and has judged the ANDYs, the CLIOs as well as the prestigious Titanium category of the Cannes Lions.
 She’s won awards at every major show, including the One Show’s first-ever Green Pencil for the Häagen-Dazs “HD Loves HB” campaign, the Grand Prize Kelly Award for the Häagen-Dazs “Five” campaign, a Cannes Cyber Lion for the Yahoo! outdoor interactive “Bus Stop Derby” and two Lions for Logitech’s “Ivan Cobenk” spot, which was included as one of the CLIO Awards’ 100 all-time World’s Best Commercials.
 Margaret also produced and directed Dunkumentary, which was featured in the Short Film Corner at Cannes.